Purpose & History of the Garland K-9 Unit

 Criminal Apprehension: Garland Police Canines are used to apprehend high-risk criminals that pose a threat to officers or citizens providing greater safety to officers, citizens, and the suspect.

 Several Garland Police Dogs have been injured while trying to capture felony suspects.
 Both Lord and Bingo were shot during confrontations with suspects.
 Both survived and later retired with distinction.
 K-9 Xanto was stabbed by a suspect hiding in the woods and later died from an infection caused by the wounds.
 K-9 Blitz also was stabbed while trying to apprehend a suspect breaking into a house.
-Blitz survived his wounds and is still in service today.
-All of these dogs sustained injuries that were meant for their handlers or other police officers.
+Blitz survived his wounds and continued to work until he was retired.
+These dogs sustained injuries that were meant for their handlers or other police officers.

 General Information about Canine Officers & their Dogs